Inferring stochastic low-rank recurrent neural networks from neural data: Additional figures tables

 \subsection{Neural Latents Benchmark evaluation}

-We applied our method to the \texttt{MC\_Maze} dataset of the Neural Latents Benchmark (NLB) \cite{PeiYe2021NeuralLatents} at 20 millisecond bin size (Table \ref{tab:NLB_maze}).
-The benchmark evaluates methods on a number of metrics: `co-bps' (co-smoothing bits-per-spike) assesses the quality of firing rate predictions for a set of held-out neurons that are unobserved in the test data, evaluated with the Poisson likelihood of the true spiking activity given the rate predictions. `vel R2' evaluates how well the model's inferred firing rates can predict the subject's hand velocity. `PSTH R2' evaluates how well peri-stimulus time histograms (PSTHs) computed from model-inferred rates match empirical PSTHs from the data.
-We found that our method outperforms classical methods (GPFA \cite{Yu2008} and SLDS\cite{Linderman2017}) while certain state-of-the-art deep learning (LFADS \cite{Pandarinath2018}, Neural Data Transformer \cite{Ye_2021}) are slightly better than our method on this particular benchmark.
-We do note that NLB metrics center around evaluating the quality of smooth rates inferred from spikes, which is not the central focus of our method.
-Rather, we aim to fit an RNN, from which --- by design --- we can sample noisy latent trajectories that reproduce variability in the data.
+We applied our method to the \texttt{MC\_Maze} dataset of the Neural Latents Benchmark (NLB) \cite{PeiYe2021NeuralLatents} at 20 millisecond bin size (Table \ref{tab:NLB_maze}), by using our method to obtain expected Poisson rates, given a filtering posterior over latents.
+The benchmark evaluates methods on a number of metrics: `co-bps' (co-smoothing bits-per-spike) assesses the quality of firing rate predictions for a set of held-out neurons that are unobserved in the test data, evaluated with the Poisson likelihood of the true spiking activity given the rate predictions. `vel R2' evaluates how well the model's inferred firing rates can predict the subject's hand velocity. `PSTH R2' evaluates how well peri-stimulus time histograms (PSTHs) computed from model-inferred rates match empirical PSTHs from the data. `fp-bps' evaluates predictions on heldout timesteps (which we predict by running the RNN forward from the last data-inferred step).
+We found that our method outperforms classical methods (GPFA \cite{Yu2008} and SLDS \cite{Linderman2017}) while certain state-of-the-art deep learning (LFADS \cite{Pandarinath2018, Keshtkaran2022}, Neural Data Transformer \cite{Ye_2021}) are slightly better than our method on the `co-bps' metric, but our method matches them in the `vel R2' metric (in case we include smoothing information in the proposal) .
+We do note that NLB metrics center around evaluating the quality of smooth rates \emph{inferred} from spikes, which is not the central focus of our method, which is \emph{generation}, i.e., sampling noisy trajectories that reproduce variability in the data.
+We here found that the quality of inference increased when using an non-causal CNN encoder as part of the proposal distribution, and additional gains might be obtained by also changing the target distribution to a smoothing (instead of a filtering) one \cite{Lawson2022}.

 While our method also has comparatively lower dimensionality than the other deep learning approaches, a latent dimensionality of $36$ is still considerably higher than all networks considered in the Main text.
 We reason that we need a high number of latents, because the full \texttt{MC\_Maze} dataset has a large number of conditions (108), spanning multiple maze-configurations, which may be difficult to fully model with autonomous low-dimensional latent dynamics.